Am deschis grupe noi Abheda Yoga Tradițională în

 The history of the place is interesting, Hunza being at its beginnings a small isolated state, bordered by Tibet to the north-east and the Pamir Mountains to the northwest.

-The principality, traditionally ruled by princes named thum on these lands, was dissolved in 1974, when it was included in the borders of present-day Pakistan, by Zulfikar Ali Bhutto.
+The principality, traditionally ruled by princes called Thum in these lands, was dissolved in 1974, when it was included in the borders of present-day Pakistan, by Zulfikar Ali Bhutto.

-The political change did not disturb much the course of life here, the inhabitants continuing to live in the same state of freedom as they had lived in the last 900 years under the leadership of the local Thums.
+The political change did not disturb the course of life here, the inhabitants continuing to live in the same state of freedom as they had lived for the past 900 years under the rule of the local Thums.

 The British had also tried, without much success, to master the valley with an iron fist.
 The entire period of British domination stretched only between 1889-1892.
 The last prince, Thum Mir Safdar Ali Khan Hunza, fled to Chinese Kashgar, asking for political asylum.
 The natives did not find it difficult at all to defend their valley during the invasions, because the passes through which the access to the area was once made were only 50 centimeters wide!